AriAja17/Afk-Bot-For-Minecraft-Server/docs/README.md

 # Minecraft AFK Bot

-Welcome to the documentation for the **Minecraft AFK Bot**, a lightweight bot built with [Mineflayer](https://github.com/PrismarineJS/mineflayer) for Minecraft 1.21.4.
-This bot is designed to prevent players from being kicked due to inactivity on cracked (offline-mode) Minecraft servers, such as those hosted on Aternos.
-It supports anti-AFK actions (jumping and sneaking), automatic reconnection, chat logging, and optional features like periodic chat messages and movement to specific coordinates.
+Welcome to the documentation for the **Minecraft AFK Bot**, a lightweight bot built with [Mineflayer](https://github.com/PrismarineJS/mineflayer) for Minecraft 1.21.x This bot is designed to prevent players from being kicked due to inactivity on cracked Minecraft servers, such as those hosted on Aternos.
+It supports anti-AFK actions, automatic reconnection, chat logging, and optional features like periodic chat messages.

 The bot is optimized for servers using the [AuthMeReloaded](https://www.spigotmc.org/resources/authmereloaded.6269/) plugin, allowing the bot to bypass authentication via the `unrestrictedNames` setting.